 ABOUT OUR DOGS

 All of our dogs used for breeding are fully health tested and have CHIC numbers once they reach the age of 24 months.
 Health testing includes x-rays to evaluate hip structure, yearly eye exams to check for congenital cataracts and other inherited eye disorders, a hearing evaluation to ensure that hearing occurs bilaterally, a patella exam to rule out luxation, a blood test to evaluate liver function and a cardiac exam.
-All of our dogs are either AKC Champions themselves or direct offspring of Champions.
+All of our breeding dogs are either AKC Champions themselves or direct offspring of Champions.
 Our puppies all come with a health guarantee.
-Go to www.OFFA.org to read more about canine health issues and testing as well as to check the test results of our dogs and their ancestors or offspring.
+Go to www.OFFA.org to read more about canine health issues and testing as well as to check the test results of our dogs,their ancestors and offspring.

 HOW WE HAND RAISE PUPPIES & WHY A LANCASTER DOG IS UNIQUE